sverweij/dependency-cruiser/doc/api.md

               defaults to ["es6", "cjs", "amd"] outputType : one of "json", "html", "dot", "csv", "err" or "vis".
-When left out the function will return a javascript object as dependencies }
+When left out the function will return a javascript object as dependencies prefix     : a string to insert before links (in dot/ svg output) so with cruising local dependencies it is possible to point to sources elsewhere (e.g. in an online repository) }
 ```